Best Garlic Roasted Carrots

 You can peel the carrots or not.
 They do tend to be slightly brighter in color when peeled.

-Keywords: Garlic Roasted Carrots, Oven Roasted Carrots, Roasted Carrots
+Keywords: How to make roasted carrots, Oven Roasted Carrots, Roasted Carrot Recipe, Roasted Carrots

 Leave a Comment